-A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, 'For'' the election of the nominees for director named in this Proxy Statement, 'For'' the reverse stock split to be implemented in the discretion of the Board of Directors subject to the terms of the resolution, 'For'' the advisory vote on executive compensation, to conduct an advisory vote on the executive compensation every 'Three Years,'' and 'For'' the approval of the appointment of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of the nominee for director named in this Proxy Statement, "For" the approval of the issuance of shares for purposes of complying with Nasdaq Listing Rule 5635(b), "For" the approval of the issuance of shares for purposes of complying with Nasdaq Listing Rule 5635(d), "For" the approval of the issuance of shares for purposes of complying with Nasdaq Listing Rule 5635(d), "For" the approval of the amendment to the Company's 2018 Equity Incentive Plan, and "For" the approval of the appointment of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
 If any other matter is properly presented at the virtual Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.